isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 Jayamani achieved SEA Games success in distance running but part of the interest in her story stemmed from the unique,  heartwarming relationship she had with  her coach Maurice Nicholas and his family.
 Jayamani recalls, “Maurice often went beyond the duties of a conventional coach to embrace me as family.
 When I stayed with the family, his wife Elizabeth would treat  me as her own daughter.
 Although she was sometimes strict with me, she showered me with lots of care.
 She would cook meals like her famous herbal chicken for me to ensure I had the proper nutrition to keep up with the harsh demands of training.
 I also formed a close bond with their daughters, Michelle and Sharon.
 They were like family to me.”
 Indeed, this was an era when coaches often went way beyond their roles as coaches to become mentor, friend and even parent to some of their charges.

+K. Jayamani won gold in the 1983 Southeast Asian Games marathon held in Singapore. <i>Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.</i>

+C. Kunalan (1970s).
+He won five  Asian Games and 14 SEA Games medals in a career spanning over a few decades. <i>Courtesy of Sport Singapore.</i>

+ Shuttler Wong Peng Soon was the first Asian to win the All-England Championships in 1950. <i>Courtesy of Sport Singapore.</i>

+ “Golden Girl” Junie Sng won 38 Southeast Asian Games gold medals over the course of her swimming career. <i>Courtesy of Sport Singapore.</i>

 Other athletes who made their mark during this “Golden Era” included distance runner P. C. Suppiah, who famously ran without shoes at the 1972 Munich Olympics; high-jumper Noor Azhar Hamid; sprinters Glory Barnabas and Yeo Kian Chye; and hurdlers Heather Siddons and Osman Merican.

 For this entire generation of athletes, sports was a passionate pursuit undertaken without expectation of reward.
 If there were returns, they were not the monetary kind that today’s athletes enjoy.
 For instance, Osman Merican remembers with immense pride a signed letter he received from former Prime Minister Lee Kuan Yew when he returned from the 1965 SEAP Games in Kuala Lumpur with three medals.
 In the letter, Lee, praising the former police constable, wrote, “I would like you to know that your performance brought into focus the qualities of discipline, stamina and talent which will enable the people of Singapore to overcome so many of their present difficulties and secure our future as a nation.”
 Given the uncertainty of the times following Singapore’s separation from Malaysia just months earlier that year, this was especially significant.
 Even then, the role of sports as a unifying force for a disparate people taking modest steps towards true nationhood could be felt.